MartincoitNetworks/SCIONWorkshop/README.md

 ### SCIONLab versus SCION

 SCION is in production across several ISPs and financial institutions in Switzerland.
 SCIONLab is a seperate instance of SCION from the production instance in Switzerland.
 SCIONLab spans the globe and is designed to allow researchers and hobbyists alike to work with SCION in a collaborative fashion.
 The SCIONLab website was designed to facilitate the easy connection of hosts.
-SCIONLab primarily runs atop tradtional Internet connections as opposed to dedicated WAN circuits.
+SCIONLab primarily runs atop traditonal Internet connections as opposed to dedicated WAN circuits.
 This compromise means that SCIONLab does not have the true resilience of a SCION network running atop dedicated circuits.

 ## Your SCION AS